orbeon/orbeon-forms-doc/form-builder/itemset-editor.md

     - "Wax Apple" becomes "wax-apple"
 - When in a value field, pressing the "enter" key automatically adds a new item after the current item.

-## Constraints
+## Constraints on multiple selection controls values

-A value has constraints:

-- For single selection controls (e.g. radio buttons), the value can be any string of characters.
-- For multiple selection controls (e.g. checkboxes), the value must not contain spaces.
+While for *single selection controls* (e.g. radio buttons), the value can be any string of characters, for *multiple selection controls* (e.g. checkboxes), the value must __not contain spaces__.

+The reason for this restriction is that, in the data, the values of checkboxes are stored as *space-separated tokens*.
+So if you have values `chocolate` and `strawberry` selected, you'll have in the data:

+    chocolate strawberry

+If the value has a space in it, say `chocolate chip`, then the result would be:

+    chocolate chip strawberry

+and it would be unclear which value is selected.

+## Localization

 Item values are not localizable: they remain the same for each language.
 On the other hand, item labels can be localized.
 For example: